dabeale/StatueReconstruction/README.md

 [1] - "Automatic Object Segmentation from Calibrated Images" - Neill Campbell et al. In Proceedings 8th European Conference on Visual Media Production, 2011.

+The library documentation can be found online at [dabeale.github.io/StatueReconstruction](http://dabeale.github.io/StatueReconstruction).

 ## Pre-requisites

 The software requires the following in order to compile,